Product demo and analytics platform Reprise raises $62M

 Reprise, a platform used by software companies such as Cloudera and ZoomInfo to create product demonstrations and tours, has raised $62 million in a series B round of funding.

-The old adage that every company is now a software company is perhaps truer today that it has ever been, but sales and marketing teams face a big challenge getting new customers on board in a competitive landscape where the end-user has several alternatives to choose from.
-This is where Reprise enters the fray, with a platform that allows anyone to create a customized product tour of their browser-based software, and not worry about having to created dedicated testing environments filled with dummy data.
+The old adage that every company is now a software company is perhaps truer today than it has ever been, but sales and marketing teams face a big challenge getting new customers on board in a competitive landscape where the end-user has several alternatives to choose from.
+This is where Reprise enters the fray, with a platform that allows anyone to create a customized product tour of their browser-based software, and not worry about having to create dedicated testing environments filled with dummy data.

 Using a Chrome browser extension, Reprise customers can capture an exact copy of their screen, after which they sequence and connect them together to showcase specific features.
 This can also include full interaction from the user, who is able to click on buttons and interact with the replica product when prompted by on-screen overlays — this example shows how Cloudera uses Reprise to guide prospects around its platform.